shu-htk/tip-dev/doc/ref/time.md

 ## omitting date/time in the ISO time format

-> ommiting time, it is complemented with current time
+> omitting time, it is complemented with current time
-> ommiting date, it is complemented with current date
+> omitting date, it is complemented with current date

 example
 ```